andrewchambers/bupstash/doc/man/bupstash-init.1.md

   remote repositories if ssh access is configured.
 If not specified, is set to `BUPSTASH_REPOSITORY`.

 * --storage SPEC:
-  Accepts 'dir', 'sqlite3' or a json storage specification.
+  Accepts 'dir' or a json storage specification.
   The default storage is 'dir' and stores encrypted data blocks in a repository local data directory.